abdelrahman-esmat/Paint-brush-/README.md

 ### Usage notes
 * The paint canvas is the white area, it's not allowed to draw in the UI area.
-If the starting point is in the gray are, nothing will be drawn.
+If the starting point is in the gray area, nothing will be drawn.
 * Please DO NOT change the window size as most of the dimensions are hard coded.